ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConEU2019.md

 ???
 **There is no perfection** - just getting better step by step.
-Our goal is to serve the public good, so any new features - as long as they don't fail the tests or unduly slow down performance - is a good thing.
+Our goal is to serve the public good, so any new features - as long as they don't fail the tests or unduly slow down performance - are a good thing.

 Consensus doesn't mean everyone thinks it's perfect - just that any proposed change is better somehow than we have now.

+Building a true consensus is important for major changes.
+But for minor changes, going for "Lazy consensus" is fine: providing an opportunity for people to object; if no one does, go ahead.

 ---
 template: logorb
 # Decision Making - Votes When Needed

+> "Voting is a way to record an **official** consensus"

 > "Voting is a shortcut to move consensus forward in a timely manner"

-> "Voting is a way to record an **official** consensus"

 ???
 **Here are two quotes about voting** - the +1/-1 you've all heard about.